 Learn the signs to potentially save yours and your family’s life.

 What are the screens & tests you need?

 Screening tests are either done by an imaging process or visually conducted by a specialized professional.
 These tests are typically set up on a regular basis with your medical team and are typically noninvasive and vary by age, family history, and environment.
 Cancer screenings aim to detect cancer before symptoms appear.
 Screening test results are not 100% foolproof.
 If signs of cancer are detected, more definition and invasive follow-up tests may be required.

 Laboratory tests can help the early detection of cancer or confirm its presence.
 Most laboratory tests take place in medical facilities.
 Many laboratory tests are done routinely during annual physical exams to detect any abnormalities.
 Laboratory tests are also ordered by your medical team when certain signs are detected or symptoms occur.

-Genetic Tests help estimate chances of contracting cancer in your lifetime by searching for specific changes in mutations. (your genes, your chromosomes, or proteins) (79)
+Genetic Tests help estimate the chances of contracting cancer in your lifetime by searching for specific changes in mutations (your genes, your chromosomes, or proteins).
+(79)

 At present time there are few home test kits available to help the early detection of cancer.
 However, there are many new kits in the research and development stages.
 It is expected that additional suppliers and kits will become available.
 Test kits should be used as directed by your medical team.